imcuong98/docs/_docs/extensions/mb-rest-api.md

 title: MB Rest API
 ---

-MB Rest API helps you retrieving and updating custom fields via the WordPress REST API.
+MB Rest API helps you retrieve and update custom fields via the WordPress REST API.
 It's very helpful if you develop an application that uses WordPress as a back end such as a mobile app.
 Or you need to integrate WordPress with another system.

 The extension works only with custom fields created by the Meta Box plugin and extensions.
 For custom custom fields or fields created by other plugins, please refer to [WordPress documentation](https://developer.wordpress.org/rest-api/).